2023 Best Liberal Arts & Humanities Master's Degree Schools in the Plains States Region

 Top Plains States Region Schools for a Master's in Liberal Arts & Humanities

 Our 2023 rankings named Fort Hays State University the best school in the Plains States Region for liberal arts / sciences and humanities students working on their master’s degree.
-Located in the town of Hays, FHSU is a public college with a fairly large student population.
+Located in the town of Hays, FHSU is a public school with a large student population.

 Explore the best liberal arts / sciences and humanities schools for a specific state in the Plains States region.